 If your iPhone is frozen with the Unable to Check for Update popup, maybe it's time to give it a hard reset;

 A stable cellular or Wi-Fi network connection is required for the iOS updates.
-Especially, a stable and smooth Wi-Fi connection is recommended for downloading the update.
-If you cannot check for the update, inspect your internet connection to be assured that it's not causing the issue.
+A stable and smooth Wi-Fi connection is especially recommended for downloading the update.
+If you cannot check for the update, inspect your internet connection to ensure it's not causing the issue.

 After doing so, restart your iPhone and reconnect to the Wi-Fi network by entering the credentials.